Quantum Elastic Network Models and their Application to Graphene: Discussion: Road to realistic molecular dynamics simulations

 First and foremost, real atomic interactions are not harmonic.
 Therefore, a natural first step to improve our model is by incorporating, in our algorithm, the appropriate \emph{force fields}.
 When aiming for a high-precision molecular dynamics simulation, certain extra interactions must be taken into account.
 Specifically, the total interaction potential for standard MD simulations can be decomposed into a sum of potentials as:

 The first two terms in Eq. \eqref{eq:molecular_potential} are described by a harmonic potential as:

 Specifically, $V_{\text{bond}}$ penalizes atoms that move away from their equilibrium, while $V_{\text{angle}}$ maintains the angle between three atoms.
-On top of that, the latter two terms do not correspond to harmonic potentials. $V_{\text{dihed}}$ describes the dihedral potential that involves four atoms, while $V_{\text{nb}}$ is the non-bonded potential that includes Van der Waals forces (modeled by the Lennard-Jones potential) and Coulomb forces.
+On top of that, the latter two terms do not correspond to harmonic potentials. $V_{\text{dihed}}$ describes the dihedral potential that involves four atoms, while $V_{\text{nb}}$ is the non-bonded potential that includes Van der Waals forces (modeled by the Lennard-Jones potential) and Coulomb forces. $V_{\text{dihed}}$ is frequently modeled using Fourier series, but in the case of graphene a harmonic potential applied to improper dihedral angles could be used to describe out-of-plane vibrations of the sheet (see Sec. \ref{sec:out-of-plane_rippling}).

 Harmonic potentials cannot describe bond breaking and formation; therefore, more sophisticated force fields are required to accurately model the dihedral and non-bonded terms.
 However, incorporating non-linear interactions into our quantum algorithm is highly non-trivial.
 A very promising first step was recently made by \cite{muraleedharan2025simulating}, where the authors introduced a technique named ``Nonlinear Schrödingerization'' and showed that the algorithm in \cite{babbush2023exponential} can be modified to include certain weak non-linear interactions while preserving the advantage over classical methods.
+On top of that, \cite{jennings2025quantum} also showed how Carleman embeddings can be used to linearize non-linear interactions by introducing auxiliary variables.
 As such, it would be very interesting to examine whether these techniques can be adapted to extend our model to include important non-linear interactions.
 This would also allow for more accurate bond potentials \cite{Tersoff1988Empirical, Tersoff1988New, Abell1985Empirical, brenner1990Empirical, brenner2002second, stuart2000reactive}.
 It should be noted, that although assuming harmonic potentials is an approximation, it is known to be accurate for short time scales and for small displacements.
 This means that under certain conditions such simulations can be accurate \cite{kuzkin2020ballistic, kuzkin2020equilibration, gendelman2021kapitza, korznikova2020equilibration}.
-In fact this has been well quantified in the case of graphene by the so-called Ginzburg criterion \cite{fasolino2007intrinsic}.
+In fact, this has been well quantified in the case of graphene by the so-called Ginzburg criterion \cite{fasolino2007intrinsic}.

 Our current work assumes an isolated graphene sheet.
 Coupling the system to a heat bath would enable simulations in the canonical ensemble at temperatures matching experimental conditions.
 This could be pursued, for example, by extending the framework to incorporate Nosé-Hoover chains \cite{martyna1992nose}.
 However, these models are typically constructed by incorporating auxiliary masses coupled to every atom in the system, thereby breaking the sparsity condition of the algorithm.
 A way around this problem might be to use techniques such as the one proposed in \cite{villanyi2025exponential}, where the system of interest will be coupled to an external bath (defined as a system of oscillators), while also maintaining a low sparsity.